 A Growing Body Of Evidence

-This latest series of studies aligns with previous research.
+This latest series of studies align with previous research.
 Prior to this study, researchers had uncovered several links between sleep deprivation and emotional functioning.

 “Sleep deprivation is associated with more difficulty managing emotions, a more negative outlook, increased worry, and feeling more overwhelmed,” Seavey told us.
 “Furthermore, decreased sleep is associated with difficulty with memory and concentration, which may increase stress.
 Those experiencing sleep deprivation often report experiencing less positive emotion and more negative emotion, such as anger and sadness.”